Customer service strategies that help maximize holiday sales

 The holiday season is make-or-break time for many retailers, hospitality employers and service companies.
 Perhaps your company is feeling the stress of relying on seasonal employees to generate the holiday sales you’ll need to finish the year in the black.

-The best way to remedy this situation is to focus on better customer service — especially during the all-important holiday season.
+The best way to remedy this situation is to focus on developing a customer service strategy— especially during the all-important holiday season.
 Chances are your competitors are already working on improving theirs.

 “There have been a lot of lessons learned about customer service failure,” says Steve Goldberg, president of The Grayson Co., a retail and investment consulting company in New York City.
 “They’re being much more careful.”